An honest, unbiased review of the Bartesian cocktail machine, pros/cons to consider, if it’s worth the money, and top rated drink flavors.

 What is the Bartesian Cocktail Maker?

-Think of it as an intelligent Keurig that makes premium cocktails at the push of a button.
+Think of it as an intelligent drink system like a Keurig that makes premium cocktails at the push of a button.

 - Choose a capsule (pod) in the cocktail flavor of your choice